-Through the last 14 years of being a professional photographer, I’ve spent thousands on canvas and muslin studio backdrops.
-You use them for a season or two, and before you know it, you’re ready to change them out… that adds up!
+Over the years of being a professional photographer, I’ve spent thousands on painted canvas and muslin studio backdrops.
+I use them for a couple seasons, and before you know it, we’re ready to change them out for some fresh colors… & that adds up!

 For a long time, I’ve been wanting to paint my own canvas backdrop, and I FINALLY decided to give it a try!

-The very talented local watercolor artist, Annette Bennett, contacted me recently about getting her portraits made as she needed fresh images for her website and advertising.
-I was very excited to work with her, and I really admire her art… she painted a beautiful portrait of my daughter’s cat, Missy, which was a present for my daughter this last Christmas – we love it!
-Annette specializes in painting animals!
+The very talented local watercolor artist, Annette Bennett, contacted me for new portraits of herself for her website and advertising.
+I was very excited to work with her, as I really admire her art.

-Before her photo session, we talked about clothing colors, so I knew that she would be bringing a black & a turquoise blouse.
+Before her photo session, we talked about clothing colors, style, etc, so I knew that she would be bringing a black blouse.

 I wanted a blueish-greenish traditional (business) style background.
-So, I went to the local crafts store and bought:
+So, I went to my local craft store and bought:

-First I hung the 4′ x 4′ section of canvas on my background stand, and stapled all edges to my workshop’s wall, trying to keep it fairly tight…
+-First I hung the 4′ x 4′ section of canvas on my background stand, and stapled all edges to my workshop’s wall, trying to keep it fairly tight, or at least snug.

-– I started with black & painted all outer edges using a large brush.
+-I started with just the black paint & painted the outer edges using the large brush.

-– Then I added both the blue & green, blending and working the paint towards the middle
+– Then I added both the blue & green, blending and working the paint towards the middle.

-– For the center, I added some white – creating a lighter ‘hotspot area’
+– For the center, I also added some white to help create a lighter hotspot area

-– last I used the natural sponge dabbing on some textures, but keeping it subtle for a more traditional look.
+– Last, I used the natural sponge dabbing on some textures, but keeping it subtle for a more traditional look.

-It took me only a couple hours to paint a 4′ x 4′ section, and I let it dry for 2 days.
+It took me a couple hours to paint a 4′ x 4′ section, and I let it dry for 2 days.
 But I can see an experienced artist painting it much quicker!

-Thank you Annette for letting me try this new backgound on you!
+Thank you Annette for letting me try this new backgound idea on you!

 © Hill Country Images